UMD-DRASTIC/drastic-deploy/README.md

 * Create an host_vars file for each machine in the host_vars directory

-For each [indigo-databases] you must provide the Ethernet interface on which Cassandra communicates.
+For each [drastic-databases] you must provide the Ethernet interface on which Cassandra communicates.
 Usually this is eth0, but it may be something different on more complex topologies (It changed in Ubuntu > 15.10).